-She was going to say something else, when a little gate in the fence, which led into a small elm-shaded field, was opened, and Dick came with hasty cheerfulness up the garden path, and was presently standing between us, a hand laid on the shoulder of each.
-He said: "Well, neighbours, I thought you two would like to see the old house quietly without a crowd in it.
-Isn't it a jewel of a house after its kind?
+She was going to say something else, when a little gate in the fence which led into a small elmshaded field, was opened, and Dick came with hasty cheerfulness up the garden path and was presently standing between us, a hand laid on the shoulder of each.
+He said: "Well, neighbors, I thought you two would like to see the old house quietly without a crowd in it.
+Is n't it a jewel of a house after its kind?
 Well, come along, for it is getting towards dinner-time.
 Perhaps you, guest, would like a swim before we sit down to what I fancy will be a pretty long feast?"

 "Yes," I said, "I should like that."

-"Well, good-bye for the present, neighbour Ellen," said Dick.
-"Here comes Clara to take care of you, as I fancy she is more at home amongst our friends here."
-Clara came out of the fields as he spoke; and with one look at Ellen I turned and went with Dick, doubting, if I must say the truth, whether I should see her again.
-CHAPTER XXXII.
+"Well, good-by for the present, neighbor Ellen,"

+said Dick, "Here comes Clara to take care of you, as I fancy she is more at home among our friends here."

+Clara came out of the field as he spoke; and with one look at Ellen I turned and went with Dick, doubting, if I must say the truth, whether I should see her again.